fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 While this wasn't necessary for OpenVR games to work on Oculus headsets, many users found that it provided a more reliable or more performant experience than using SteamVR.
-This continued with OpenComposite-ACC, which is now part of the main OpenComposite project: while OpenComposite historically translated between OpenVR and the Oculus API, OpenComposite-ACC added support for translating between OpenVR and OpenXR: as headset vendors increasingly support OpenXR themselves, this allows removing SteamVR from the path for more headsets, such as the [HP Reverb G2]:
+This continued with OpenComposite-ACC, which is now part of the main OpenComposite project: while OpenComposite historically translated between OpenVR and the Oculus API, OpenComposite-ACC added support for translating between OpenVR and OpenXR.
+As headset vendors increasingly support OpenXR themselves, this allows removing SteamVR from the path for more headsets, such as the [HP Reverb G2]:

 ![Game -> OpenVR -> OpenComposite -> OpenXR -> Windows Holographic API -> WMR -> WMR Headsets](/assets/images/2022-05-vr/opencomposite-openxr.svg)

-While this looks like the same number of layers, translating between APIs can be relatively easy for your CPU compared to SteamVR; that said, while most users of OpenComposite+OpenXR report higher or more consistent framerates, this is not universal.
+While this looks like the same number of layers, translating between APIs can be relatively easy for your CPU/GPU compared to SteamVR; that said, while most users of OpenComposite+OpenXR report higher or more consistent framerates, this is not universal.

 ### Should Quest/Rift owners use OpenComposite+OpenXR?